-Our vision is to translate basic knowledge of DNA repair pathways into treatments for bone marrow failure syndromes and cancer.
+Our vision is to translate basic knowledge of DNA repair pathways to treatments for cancer, bone marrow failure syndromes, and infertility.

 We are interested in understanding the fundamentals of DNA repair pathways in both somatic and reproductive cells.
 In particular, we focus on the Fanconi anaemia pathway, which is essential for repair of crosslinked DNA.
 We are using the advances that we and other groups are making to identify and characterise potential new treatments for diseases that are caused by problems of DNA repair.

 We also focus on how pathways that maintain genome stability in somatic cells also regulate repair of double-strand breaks at meiosis.
 The orchestrated formation and repair of these breaks are used to generate genetic diversity and keep chromosome numbers constant from one generation to the next.